OSUCartography/adaptive-composite-map-projections/README.md

 This creates either a transformed Lambert azimuthal projection (see  /projections/TransformedLambertAzimuthal.js above) or a mix of two projection (see /projections/WeightedProjectionMix.js above).

 ## Zoom Factor
-Projections are selected based on a zoom factor (and the aspect ratio of the map).
+Projections are selected based on the current zoom factor (and the aspect ratio of the map).
 This zoom factor is independent of the current scale of the map.
-A world map covering the entire screen uses a the same map projection as a a world map covering a fraction of the screen.
-The scale for these two maps is clearly different, but the zoom factor is identical.
+The canvas of a world map covering the entire screen uses the same map projection as a a world map with a canvas covering a fraction of the screen.
+The scale for these two maps is clearly different, but the zoom factor is identical, because both maps vertically fill their canvas space.
 A map has a zoom factor of 1 if its central meridian vertically fills the available canvas space.
-In other words, at zoom factor 1, the length of central meridian is identical to the height of the canvas.
+In other words, at zoom factor 1, the length of the central meridian is identical to the height of the canvas.
 A zoom factor of 2 means that half of central meridian is visible.

 A zoom factor of 1 only guarantees that the entire central meridian is visible.
-The left and right sections of a graticule might might be invisible if the canvas is relatively narrow.
-Also, if the Wagner VII projection is used for world maps, not the entire graticule is visible, because for this projection the central meridian is shorter than the maximum vertical extent of the graticule.
+The left and right sections of a graticule can be invisible if the canvas is relatively narrow.
+Also, if, for example, the Wagner VII projection is used for world maps, not the entire graticule is visible at a zoom factor of 1, because for this projection the central meridian is shorter than the maximum vertical extent of the graticule.